Published in: 2016

 • ‘Sanitation’ is a subject matter included in Entry 6 of the State List as established through Article 246 of Constitution of India.

 • India is committed to the Sustainable Development Goals (SDGs), Post Development Agenda 2030 which entails 17 Goals.
 Goal 6 is on Clean Water and Sanitation which says – ‘’Ensure availability and sustainable management of Water and Sanitation for all’.

 • The National Five Year Plan for the period 2012 - 2017 has identified the urban sector as one of the eleven priorities in the country.

 Improved sanitation is one of the critical determinants of the quality of human life that largely impact the outcomes for public health, environment and dignity.
 The positive outcomes of the sanitation interventions contribute to the economic growth propelled by livable cities.
 Investments made in the sanitation sector for urban areas will not only yield higher human development indicators but will also contribute to the state’s economic growth.

 State Level Sanitation Committee (SLSC), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) (2016).
-Sanitation strategies of Telangana, Kerala and Andhra Pradesch.
+State Sanitation Strategies of Telangana, Kerala and Andhra Pradesh - SNUSP II.
 Commissioner & Director of Municipal Administration Department

 Share this page on